svujcich/School_District_Analysis/README.md

 # School_District_Analysis
 ## Overview

-In response to susupicious test results at the 9th grade level at Thomas High School, the need to drop the test results to avoid skewing the data arose.
-This analysis focuses on the process of dropping the nan values for 9th grade students at Thomas High School, and a revision of  the school district analysis to see how the change in values affests the overall summary data frame at a school and district level.
+This analysis focuses on using the pandas library to manipulate DataFrames in the context of acedemic dishonestly; susupicious test results were reported in the 9th grade class at Thomas High School.
+To avoid skewing acedemic preformance data, the school board elected to drop the reading and math test restuls from Thomas High School's 9th graders and replace them with "NaNs".
+Using the cleaned data, this project extracts and sumarize statistical information about acedemic preformance on both a school and district level.

 ## Results
-Results were inconclusive following the failure to replace the old values with adjusted values.
+Results go here

 ## Summary
-Changes to the school district analysis were not captured because the values were not replaced
+Summary goes here